DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 ### If you already have teaching experience

-If you have a degree and you're an experienced teacher, you may be able to get qualified teacher status through a 12-week 'assessment only' programme.
+You may be able to get qualified teacher status through a 12-week 'assessment only' programme if you also have a degree.

 [Apply directly to assessment only teacher training providers](/assessment-only-providers) and ask them about entry criteria.

-### If you're a career changer
+### If you're changing career

 A career change into teaching allows you to use your experience and passion to inspire young people.